Marijuana pardons affect just a sliver of those swept up in the war on drugs - The Boston Globe

 But people like Schultz, whose lone conviction has hounded her for more than a decade, represent just a sliver of those swept up in the decadeslong war on drugs.
 A majority of marijuana convictions have been state crimes, which Biden does not have the authority to pardon; he can only hope that governors will follow suit.

-Kevin Munoz, a White House spokesperson, said the marijuana announcement was one of the largest single uses of the president’s pardon power in history, one that “will bring relief to thousands of Americans, disproportionately Black and brown, who are unfairly barred from housing, employment and benefits.”
+Kevin Munoz, a White House spokesman, said the marijuana announcement was one of the largest single uses of the president’s pardon power in history, one that “will bring relief to thousands of Americans, disproportionately Black and brown, who are unfairly barred from housing, employment, and benefits.”

 The highly targeted pardons fit a broader pattern for Biden when it comes to reforming America’s criminal justice system.
 A champion of aggressive drug laws earlier in his career, including the 1994 crime bill that led to mass incarceration, he has more recently embraced leniency for those convicted of minor drug offenses.